Educ-IO/educ-io/_extensions/shiny.md

 #### Display Options

-To help with visual impairements, you can choose between dark text on a light background, or bright text on a dark background.
+To help with visual impairements, you can choose between dark text on a light background, bright text on a dark background or bright on dark blue.

 Line spacing and text size can also be increased as required.